MarkMegarry/ASCII-Pong/README.md

 # ASCII-Pong
-Very basic game of Pong for Linux terminals.
+(UNFINISHED) A very basic game of Pong for Linux terminals.
+The game breaks if the player misses the ball.

 Utilises the ncurses library.